Hello fellow percussionists and music educators!

 Pretty soon I had the biggest and fanciest range of cool mallets I could imagine!

-I had a MUCH bigger range than you could even buy in the shops!
+I had a MUCH wider range than most shops even sell today!

-You see, now that I could create all sorts of mallets for well under 10 bucks a pair, my mallet choice was no longer really limited by cost.
+You see, now that I could create all sorts of mallets for well under 10 bucks a pair, my mallet choice was way, way less limited by cost.
 If I wanted a slightly different sound or feel in my mallets for a certain piece - I simply made a special set of mallets to suit.

 Many of these mallets (although certainly not all) I still have today.
 Have a look at my current collection - ALL of these were made by me, and could just as easily be made by YOU.